markaaronslater/NMT/readme.md

 **How To Run:**

-notebooks use Google Drive interface when run in Google Colab environment, so that they can store and load model checkpoints, write training epoch stats, and write translations to files.
+Notebooks use Google Drive interface when run in Google Colab environment, so that they can store and load model checkpoints, write training epoch stats, and write translations to files.
 Place cloned NMT folder inside 'My Drive' folder of Google Drive.

 * playground.ipynb

-  open notebook in Google Colab (http://colab.research.google.com) and follow its instructions to:
+  Open notebook in Google Colab (http://colab.research.google.com) and follow its instructions to:
-  * observe translations of sample German sentences into English.
+  * a) interactively input German sentences to observe translation output.
-  * interactively input German sentences to observe translation output, and coming soon: compare translation side-by-side with Google translate's output.
+  * b) replicate reported BLEU score on the IWSLT 2014 test set.